KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 0.0691 0.9195 0.0114
 0.0164 0.0880 0.8956

+A HDR capable display is defined as having at least 10 bits per pixel for each colorchannel.

+### To SDR capable display

 If the framebuffer format or colorspace is not known, or none is available that preserves range, precision and color gamut then lower range framebuffer with sRGB colorspace may be used.
 This is to allow for compatibility with displays that does not support higher range and/or compatible colorspaces.
 It also allows for implementations where the details of the framebuffer is not known or available.

+A SDR capable display is defined as having less than 10 bits per pixel for each colorchannel.

+### OOTF

 Resulting linear scene light values shall be display mapped according to Rec.
 2100:
 The opto-optical reference transform shall be applied, the reference transform compatible with both SDR and HDR displays is described in Rec.
 2390 with the use of range extension and gamma values.